kkawabat/portfolio/devops/helpful_resources.md

 - https://stackoverflow.com/questions/48933972/webrtc-python-implementation  # this question on SO finally lead to what I wanted (i.e. client-server connection using WebRTC)
 - https://stackoverflow.com/questions/70554961/webrtc-vs-websockets-server-to-client-s-one-to-many-live-video-streaming-from  # more insight into what tech is out here for client-server connection
 - https://stackoverflow.com/questions/76515691/how-to-setup-webrtc-connection-between-django-server-and-browser-using-aiortc  # more insight into what tech is out here for client-server connection
-- https://www.youtube.com/watch?v=MBOlZMLaQ8g&ab_channel=TauhidCodes  # youtube tutorial on websocket and p2p webrtc usage
+- https://www.youtube.com/watch?v=MBOlZMLaQ8g&ab_channel=TauhidCodes  # YouTube tutorial on websocket and p2p webrtc usage
 - https://www.reddit.com/r/django/comments/on8fh1/how_to_deploy_opencv_video_feed_cam_with_my/  # reddit thread that seems to be a good lead
 - https://michaelsusanto81.medium.com/real-time-app-with-websocket-through-django-channels-adb436e9a17a  # medium article about using websocket to stream video
 - https://stackoverflow.com/questions/53813696/sending-webrtc-video-stream-to-server-with-django-channels  # another webrtc question/lead
-- https://github.com/aiortc/aiortc/issues/447  # opencv frame to webrtc sampel code
+- https://github.com/aiortc/aiortc/issues/447  # opencv frame to webrtc sample code
 - https://www.youtube.com/watch?v=Y1mx7cx6ckI  # google talk about server component of webrtc
 - https://www.youtube.com/watch?v=8I2axE6j204  # another pretty accessible talk about webrtc
 - https://niccoloterreri.com/webrtc-with-transceivers  # webrtc with transceivers